blairdgeo/GIA-2015-GIS-Meets-Cloud-Tutorial/tutorials/Lesson-4-Using-S3-and-CloudFront-For-A-Tile-Server.md

 ##Find ESRI JS API example, would like to use swipe map with two versions of Pierce County LiDARto illustrate changes 2002/2010

 can we use this widget?
-[Layer Swipe](https://developers.arcgis.com/javascript/jssamples/widget_swipe.html)
+[Layer Swipe](https://developers.arcgis.com/javascript/jssamples/widget_swipe.html) *need to edit html below to work with example*

 ```html
 <!DOCTYPE HTML>